Hans Otto Roth: Rise of Nazism and World War II

-On 4 July 1940, he was appointed Minister of State for Minorities in the Gigurtu cabinet.
+On 4 July 1940, Roth was appointed Minister of State for Minorities in the Gigurtu cabinet.
 His appointment was generally believed to be because King Carol II wanted to preserve the territorial possessions of Greater Romania, which he though Germany would enforce after seeing the successes of the Wehrmacht on the Western Front in 1940.
-Roth, however, declined the appointment as he did want to share the responsibility for the awarding of Northern Transylvania to Hungary with the Second Vienna Award, he decried the appointment of Iron Guard members in the cabinet, and he feared that Nazis would "set traps" for him as minister.
-On 22 July, he told the king that he rejected the position, which the king then did not formally recognize in order to not give the impression that the Germans rejected him and the position remained vacant until Gigurtu's resignation.
+Roth declined the appointment as he did not want to share the responsibility for the awarding of Northern Transylvania to Hungary with the Second Vienna Award, he decried the appointment of Iron Guard members in the cabinet, and he feared that Nazis would "set traps" for him as minister.
+On 22 July, Roth told the king that he rejected the position.
+The king did not formally recognize his refusal, so as not give the impression that the Germans rejected him, and the position remained vacant until Gigurtu's resignation.
 It was also rumored that the Hungarian government was dissatisfied with Roth's appointment because Roth was German, whereas they thought the Hungarian minority was much bigger.
-In September 1940 Ion Antonescu was appointed Prime Minister, and on 8 September he approached Roth asking him to join his cabinet as Minister of Justice, to which he refused, so Antonescu then offered him the Ministry of Education and eventually a ministry of his choice.
-Roth explained his decision as being a criticism of Horia Sima and his legionnaires from the Iron Guard still being in alliance with Antonescu.
+In September 1940, Ion Antonescu was appointed Prime Minister, and on 8 September he asked Roth to join his cabinet as Minister of Justice.
+Ross refused, so Antonescu then offered him the Ministry of Education and eventually a ministry of his choice.
+Roth explained that his refusal was in objection to Horia Sima and his legionnaires from the Iron Guard still being in alliance with Antonescu.

 In 1943, by which time Schmidt had become head of the German Party, his conflict with Roth had a sudden climax when Roth opposed the enrollment of Romanian-Germans in the Waffen SS, including Roth's son, with Schmidt responding on 28 September by calling him a public enemy.
-Roth was accused of being a "traitor to the people" in December 1943 and was expelled from the now-named German Ethnic Group in Romania.
+Roth was accused of being a "traitor to the people" in December 1943 and was expelled from the now-named German Ethnic Group in Romania (the renamed German Party).
 Schmidt justified this further by saying that Roth was one of the rare exceptions that did not understand the Nazi revolution, and he added that this revealed his attitude toward the ethnic group.
-He also called Herbert Roth, Hans's son, a "slacker" and "coward" for refusing to join the Waffen-SS, to which Hans challenged Schmidt to a duel, to which Schmidt refused, so Hans filed a defamation lawsuit which ended with a fine on Schmidt after the end of the war.
+He also called Herbert Roth, Hans's son, a "slacker" and "coward" for refusing to join the Waffen-SS, so Hans challenged Schmidt to a duel.
+Schmidt refused, and Hans filed a defamation lawsuit which ended with a fine on Schmidt after the end of the war.
 Roth was also in contact with many members of the German resistance and the Romanian resistance, including Hans Bernd von Haeften, Carl Friedrich Goerdeler, and Ulrich von Hassell, all of whom were executed for their roles in 20 July plot, and the communists Vasile Luca and Constantin Pîrvulescu.
 In July 1946, Roth wrote to Haeftens' widow, calling the plot a good act, as it bore positive fruit for Romanian-Germans as Germans would otherwise suffer.